A Chinese Odyssey Part Three

-A Chinese Odyssey Part Three is a 2016 Chinese-Hong Kong fantasy comedy drama film directed by Jeffrey Lau.
-It was released in China on September 14, 2016.
+A Chinese Odyssey Part Three is a 2016 fantasy comedy drama film directed by Jeffrey Lau.
+A Chinese-Hong Kong co-production, it was released in China on September 14, 2016.
 It won the Golden Angel Award for Film at the 12th Chinese American Film Festival.
 The film is a sequel to parts one and two of A Chinese Odyssey.